Code completions with GitHub Copilot in VS Code

 -

-To enable or disable Copilot completions, first select the GitHub Copilot icon in the Status Bar.
+To enable or disable Copilot completions, select Configure Code Completions... from the Copilot menu in the VS Code title bar.

 -